joemoore/labs-practices-site/content/practices/team-values/index.md

 ---
-date: '2021-02-09'
+date: "2021-02-09"
 description: Allow a team to determine, openly discuss and share their team values

-lastmod: '2021-03-17'
+lastmod: "2021-03-17"
 length: 30-45 min
 participants: Core team
 tags:
   - Kickoff
   - Discovery
   - Framing
 title: Team Values
 what:
   - Whiteboard or digital version like [Miro](https://miro.com/)
   - Dry erase markers
   - Sticky notes
   - Markers
 when:
   - Although this activity can be done as early as when a project and/or consulting engagement kicks off, the first day of product development (after a D&F is wrapping up) typically works best.
 The key is to have the full core team present.
 Sometimes that isn’t possible until development kicks off.
 why:
   - By setting team values together, team members are able to understand what is important to their colleagues and what behaviors are expected day to day.
 It can help fast forward the early stages of team formation (Forming, Storming, Norming, and Performing) and provide a baseline for feedback.
 ---

 ## How to Use this Method

 {{% section %}}

 ### Sample Agenda & Prompts

 1. Write the following prompts on the whiteboard:

-   - *"We believe..."*
+   - _"We believe..."_
-   - *"We value..."*
+   - _"We value..."_
-   - *"We respect..."*
+   - _"We respect..."_
-   - *"We ____________..."*
+   - _"We ****\_\_\_\_****..."_

 1. Set a timer for 6 minutes and have the team silently generate value statements using the prompts on the board.
 Each value statement should be on its own sticky note.